 Central to Australia and Tuvalu's shared vision of mobility with dignity is investing so that Tuvaluans can stay and thrive in their homeland.
 To make this possible, we will continue support in critical sectors including health and education; focus on promoting gender equality, deepen our sporting and church connections; and increase our focus on culture.
-These will be reinforced by our efforts to deepen connections between our countries and enhance Tuvalu's resilience.
+This will be reinforced by efforts to deepen connections between our countries and enhance Tuvalu's resilience.

 Education

 Australia and Tuvalu recognise that access to quality education is a foundation for opportunity and development.
-Australia is supporting primary education through the Tuvalu and Australia Partnership for Quality Education.
+Australia is supporting education through the Tuvalu and Australia Partnership for Quality Education.
 It aims to:

-• improve primary school literacy and numeracy teaching
+- improve primary school literacy and numeracy teaching

-• improve the quality of secondary and vocational education, and the Ministry of Education and Human Resource's people and systems.
+- improve the quality of secondary and vocational education, and the Ministry of Education and Human Resource's people and systems.

 Health

-Australia will continue to invest in programs to deliver essential health services and strengthen health systems across Tuvalu, with a focus on women's health.
-We are committed to working with Tuvalu on shared health priorities and are designing a new bilateral health partnership to start in 2025–26, building on our existing key areas of support.
+We are committed to working with Tuvalu on shared health priorities and are designing a new bilateral health partnership to commence in 2025–26, building on our existing key areas of support.
 We will also expand our support to meet Tuvalu's health workforce, equipment, and medical supply needs so that more essential services can be delivered in country, reducing the costs of overseas medical referrals.

 Sport